200+ Travel Agent Rates, 2023 [+PDF Download]

 2. Travel Agent Discounts are for Active Travel Agents

-Beyond being a travel agent, you need to sell travel.
+Beyond having an accreditation number, you need to sell travel.
 I know this may seem incredibly obvious, but oftentimes vendors will only offer travel agent rates or perks after you reach a certain sales threshold.
-What does this mean?
-It means that the more you sell, the better the discount.

 3. A Niche Will Help You Get More Travel Agent Bonuses & Rates (Here’s Why)